Wines from António Maçanita

 António Maçanita currently makes wine in at least six distinct regions across Portugal (Alentejo, Algarve, Azores, Douro, Lisbon, Porto Santo/Madeira; not all of these are exported) with over 75 wines produced under his own umbrella and another 30+ made as a consultant.
 His exposure to nearly the entire country’s winemaking needs has made him one of the preeminent experts on not only his own wines, but all of Portugal’s.

-Despite some uphill battles in his career and a lot of suspicion from more established old guard winemakers, Maçanita’s very first wine, Preta 2004, won the Alentejo trophy at the International Wine Challenge.
-Now known as “Preta Cuvee David Booth,” it regularly receives top marks from Robert Parker’s Wine Advocate, Wine Enthusiast, Decanter, and others.
-Other wines like Palpite Branco and Tinto, and the single-vineyard Chão des Ermitas wines reflect the seriousness of Fitapreta’s undertaking—and have received many 90+ scores from press like Decanter, Wine Advocate, Wine Enthusiast, Wine Spectator, and others—and are complemented by eclectic bottlings like “A Laranja Mecânica” (A Clockwork Orange), which showcases the tinkerer’s approach that got António into winemaking to begin with.
-At Azores Wine Company, the Volcanic Series (Branco, Rosé, and Tinto Vulcânico) have become the calling cards of the Azores wine region, with most of the grapes coming from Pico, although some are farmed on other islands.
-The Rare Grapes Collection consists of single-varietal wines like Verdelho O Original, and they set the tone for António’s project: understanding these historic varieties so that they can have a bright future, in his hands and others.’
+Despite some uphill battles in his career and skepticism from more established old-guard winemakers, António Maçanita’s very first wine, Preta 2004, won the Alentejo Trophy at the International Wine Challenge.
+Now known as Preta Cuvée David Booth, it regularly receives top marks from Robert Parker’s Wine Advocate, Wine Enthusiast, Decanter, and others.
+Wines such as Palpite Branco and Tinto and the single-vineyard Chão das Ermitas bottlings reflect the seriousness of Fitapreta’s undertaking and have earned numerous 90+ scores from Decanter, Wine Advocate, Wine Enthusiast, Wine Spectator, and others, while more eclectic bottlings like A Laranja Mecânica highlight the experimental spirit that drew António to winemaking in the first place.

 Today, reviewers regularly use terms like “accomplished,” “impressive,” and note that "every time you look up, something interesting is happening [from Maçanita].”
 In 2018, António Maçanita won both the Winemaker of the Year title from Revista dos Vinhos and the 2018 Uniqueness Award from Grandes Escolhas magazine, and in the same year, Revista do Vinhos considered Azores Wine Company a Breakout Producer.
 In 2016, Azores Wine Company and its three partners won the Project of the Year and two years later, Revista de Vinhos Magazine chose Vinha Centenária, from Azores Wine Company, as one of the Best Wines of Portugal in 2018. in 2021 Fitapreta was named Producer of the Year by Revista de Vinhos.